 After evaluating the first two primary dimensions, if you believe that a service provider can provide better value addition, then assess the following indexes:

 - Dedicated customer support

-In this segment we need to ensure reliability, which can be further factored into maintenance and data quality.
-Essentially the vendor should have robust mechanism and crawling infrastructure to ensure that whenever the website structure changes, they are able to quickly identify the same and update the crawler.
+In this segment, we need to ensure reliability, which can be further factored into maintenance and data quality.
+Essentially the vendor should have a robust mechanism and crawling infrastructure to ensure that whenever the website structure changes, they are able to quickly identify the same and update the crawler.
 They should also have an internal QA team to ensure that the end result is high quality thereby enabling you to apply the data directly into your business.

-Another crucial factor is a dedicated customer support team with strong Service Level Agreement.
+Another crucial factor is a dedicated customer support team with a strong Service Level Agreement.
 This will help you quickly react to changing business cases — for instance, when your requirement changes, the support team should be able to swiftly get the crawler updated.

 Over to you